symfony/symfony-docs/components/config/definition.rst

                 ->defaultFalse()
     ;

-``canBeDisabled`` looks about the same with the difference that the section would be enabled by default.
+The ``canBeDisabled`` method looks about the same except that the section would be enabled by default.

 Merging options